datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

-To demonstrate the basic process, we will create a RIA store on a local file system to publish the ``DataLad-101`` dataset from the handbooks "Basics" section to.
+To demonstrate the basic process, we will create a RIA store on a local file system to publish the ``DataLad-101`` dataset from the handbook's "Basics" section to.
 In the example below, the RIA sibling gets the name ``ria-backup``.
 The URL uses the ``file`` protocol and points with an absolute path to the not yet existing directory ``myriastore``.